maantren/scribey/README.md

 ## Acknowledgments

-- OpenAI's Whisper for transcription
+- OpenAI's Whisper for the underlying AI models
+- faster-whisper for the efficient implementation
 - pyannote.audio for speaker diarization
 - yt-dlp for YouTube support
 - HuggingFace for model hosting
+- The Python community for excellent package ecosystem